1Eva1987/personal-diary/README.md

 ## Description

 The Personal Diary App is a secure and user-friendly web application.
 The app implements a robust login system to protect user data, ensuring that only authorized individuals can access their diary entries.
 This allows users to register and maintain a personal diary and notes online.
 With this app, users can privately document their thoughts, feelings, goals, stories, and more.
-Users can easily edit or delete their diary entries and notes, which enablies them to refine their content over time and maintain an up-to-date record of their personal journey.
+Users can easily edit, delete and find their diary entries and notes, which enablies them to refine their content over time and maintain an up-to-date record of their personal journey.
 The app provides a convenient and secure platform for users to express themselves and preserve their precious memories.

 ![Personal-Diary](./public/images/personal-diary.png)